 We’re over halfway through 2020 and I’ve noticed several trends rising throughout the horticulture industry.
 One of the most notable developments is how flower and plant delivery services have transitioned from their traditional status as a nice-to-have differentiator to a now-standard consumer expectation—one that could be, in fact, vital for the survival of a business.

 As you consider, implement, or even tweak your delivery service, it’s important to consider how doing so can maximize the profitability of your business and provide better, more marketable customer service.
 It’s not enough to simply add a delivery service.
 We want to make sure you can do it profitably and use it as a differentiator.

-Veteran floral industry accountant and Society of American Florists Floral Management contributor Paul Goodman, MBA, CPA, PFCI, says the key to ensuring deliveries are profitable is reviewing your past orders and looking for delivery trends.
-That way, you can accurately predict the number of drivers you’ll need, understand delivery-related costs, and streamline the delivery zones in your business area.
+In a 2019 webinar, veteran floral industry accountant and Floral Management Magazine contributor Paul Goodman, MBA, CPA, PFCI, described the key factors to creating profitable deliveries.
+During his presentation, he encouraged industry businesses to review past orders and delivery trends.
+In doing so, you can accurately predict the number of drivers you’ll need, understand delivery-related costs, and simplify the delivery zones in your business area.

 As you plan your delivery needs, base it on the tendencies you see.
 Ask yourself these questions when building out your delivery plan.
 If you can’t answer these questions, consider speaking with a specialist at Hortica to help you plan.
 They’ll be able to spot opportunities and make recommendations you might not have considered yet.

 Creating a plan to implement a delivery program also requires updating your plans and policies associated with delivery drivers.
 Here are a few areas to start with: